 Cocker Spaniels can be groomed from any age – it’s a relaxing experience for them that will help you bond with your Cocker Spaniel puppy and, importantly, will get them used to being handled in preparation for thorough grooming as they get older.
 At 6 months old they’ll begin to develop feathering at which point you can begin grooming your Cocker Spaniel properly.

 While many gundogs don’t require regular grooming, Cocker Spaniels and Springer Spaniels do need clipping.
 The feathers of their coat trap dirt really easily, so regular brushing after shooting days is essential alongside gentle trimming around the feathers and ears to keep them smart.
-We recommend using thinning shears as opposed to scissors when grooming a working Spaniel.
+We recommend using thinning scissors as opposed to scissors when grooming a working Spaniel.

 The most important thing to remember when cutting a Cocker Spaniel’s nails is to avoid The Quick; The Quick is the inner part of the nail and is extremely sensitive and, if cut, will bleed!
-If the claws are white or lightly coloured, you should be able to see The Quick clearly as it’s a pinkish colour inside the center of the claw.
+If the claws are white or lightly coloured, you should be able to see The Quick clearly as it’s a pinkish colour inside the centre of the claw.
 Darker nails do make it more difficult so take things slowly and only trim off small bits at a time!

 If you do happen to cut into The Quick, you should be able to stop the bleeding by pressing a tissue or clean towel onto the nail until the bleeding subsides.
 A bleed longer than 8 minutes may require professional treatment.